EDUCBA

 Conclusion

-We hope from this article you have understood about the MariaDB rename column.
-From this article, we have learned the basic syntax of the rename column and we also see different example rename columns.
-From this article, we learned how and when we use MariaDB rename columns.
+We hope from this article, you have understood the MariaDB rename column.
+From this article, we have learned the rename column’s basic syntax and see different examples rename columns.
+This article taught us how and when to use MariaDB rename columns.

 Recommended Articles